 Elder Law attorneys hear this question constantly.
-Typically, once people reach a certain age there is an invisible pressure to transfer assets out of one’s name and into that of their children.
+Typically, once people reach a certain age there is pressure to transfer assets to their children for unspecified “asset protection” reasons.
 Some people feel that if they do not do this, the “State” will take their money either in taxes or for the costs of long term care.
-Along with the the real issues that seniors should be considering regarding transferring their property, there are many myths.
+As is often the case with many myths, there is some truth to this advise.
+Seniors should consider transferring their property, but not by directly transferring assets to children.

-The first issue that seniors worry about is that they should give away assets before they pass away to avoid taxes.
-Currently, the Federal Estate Tax exemption is $5,340,000.00 per person, indexed for inflation.
-That means that each person can leave $5,340,000.00 to anyone without a tax consequence.
-Married couples can leave $10,680,000.00 together, and the surviving spouse can use any unused portion of the first spouse’s exemption.
+Seniors worry that their beneficiaries will owe “death” tax if they do not give away assets before they pass away.
+Currently, the Federal Estate and Gift Tax exemption is $11.7 million per person.
+That means that each person can give away or leave $11.7 million to anyone without a tax consequence.
+Married couples can leave $23.4 million together, and the surviving spouse can use any unused portion of the first spouse’s exemption.
 This is known as portability.
-The New York State Estate Tax exemption is currently $2,062,500.00 per person, and is set to increase by about $1,000,000.00 each year until it matches the Federal Estate Tax exemption amount in 2019.
+The New York State Estate Tax exemption is currently $5.93 million per person in 2021.
 Unlike the Federal Estate Tax system, New York State does not have portability.
-Therefore, if the first to die spouse does not use their exemption, it is lost forever and the surviving spouse will only have their own exemption.
+Therefore, if the first to die spouse leaves everything to the surviving spouse, the exemption is lost forever and the surviving spouse will only have their own exemption.

 In light of the foregoing, the average person does not have to worry about taxes.
-However, if there is a chance you will have a taxable estate, there are some techniques estate planning attorneys use that may reduce your estate tax burden, but it is rarely advisable to merely transfer your assets to your children while you are still living.
+However, if there is a chance you will have a taxable estate, there are some techniques estate planning attorneys use that may reduce your estate tax burden, including capturing your spouse’s New York Estate Tax exemption.
+But it is rarely advisable to merely transfer your assets to your children while you are still living.
 While New York State does not impose a tax on gifts made during your lifetime, there is a three year “clawback” which means that any asset transferred to an individual or trust within three years of the date of death will be brought back into the estate for estate tax calculation purposes.
 This rule basically eliminates what used to be known as death bed transfers.
-Secondly, even if the design of your estate plan includes periodic gifting to your children or other individuals to reduce your estate, the transfer should be made to a trust for the benefit of that individual, not to them directly.
-This will ensure that the property remains protected by keeping it out of reach of your beneficiary’s creditors.
+Secondly, even if your estate plan includes periodic gifting to your children or other individuals to reduce your taxable estate, the transfer should be made to a trust for the benefit of that individual, not to them directly.
+This will ensure that the property remains protected by keeping it out of reach of your beneficiary’s creditors and in case of divorce.
 If properly designed, the gift into a trust can also avoid estate tax inclusion in your child’s estate, thereby preserving wealth for generations to come.

-With the Federal and State exemptions being so high, many people are less worried about estate taxes.
-This brings us to the second issue about which most seniors are rightfully concerned: asset protection for the cost of long term care.
+The second issue seniors are rightfully concerned about is the high cost of long-term care.
 The Medicaid program in New York will pay for the cost of long term care in a nursing home facility or for care in the home.
-For nursing home care, Medicaid requires the applicant to have no more than $14,550.00 in assets and there is a five year lookback.
+For nursing home care, Medicaid requires the applicant to have no more than $15,900.00 in assets and there is a five year look back.
 This means that a penalty period will be assessed for any assets transferred for less than fair market value within five years of the submission of an application for Medicaid.
-While it is true that the five year lookback applies whether or not you transfer assets directly to your children or to a trust, the negatives of an outright transfer far outweigh the convenience and low cost.
+While it is true that the five year look back applies whether or not you transfer assets directly to your children or to a trust, the negatives of an outright transfer far outweigh the convenience and low cost.

 First of all, once you transfer assets to your children, those assets belong to your children and are subject to their creditors.
 For instance, if you transfer your house to your child who then incurs a large debt, the creditor can come after your home.
 If your child passes away before you, the house will be part of their estate and their spouse will have an interest in your home.
 Moreover, if you later decide to sell your home, it is your child who must agree.
 Lastly, as described above, if your child does sell your home there may be a large capital gains tax due because they take the property at your cost basis and cannot use the $250,000 exemption if the property is not their primary residence.